-Exhibit Number Description of Exhibit

-1.1 Form of Underwriting Agreement.

-2.1 Contribution and Exchange Agreement.
+Table of Cor itents Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement.
+2.1 Contribution and Exchange Agreement, dated as of September 17, 2019, by and among 89Bio, Ltd., the registrant and its shareholders.
 3.1 Certificate of Incorporation of the registrant, as currently in effect.
 3.2 Form of Second Amended and Restated Certificate of Incorporation of the registrant, to be in effect upon completion of this offering.

-Exhibit Number Description of Exhibit 3.3 Bylaws of the registrant, as currently in effect.
+3.3 Bylaws of the registrant, as currently in effect.
 3.4 Form of Second Amended and Restated Bylaws of the registrant, to be in effect upon completion of this offering.
-4.1 Specimen common stock certificate of the registrant 4.2 Investors' Rights Agreement, dated as of , 2019, by and among the registrant and certain of its shareholders 5.1 Opinion of Gibson, Dunn & Crutcher LLP.
+4.1 Specimen common stock certificate of the registrant.
+4.2 Investors' Rights Agreement, dated as of September 17, 2019, by and among the registrant and certain of its shareholders 5.1 Opinion of Gibson, Dunn & Crutcher LLP.
 10.1+ Form of Indemnification Agreement for directors and executive officers, to be in effect upon completion of this offering.
-10.2+ 2018 Equity Incentive Plan 10.3+ 2019 Employee Stock Purchase Plan 10.4+ Executive Employment Offer Letter, dated June 25, 2018, by and between 89Bio Ltd. and Rohan Palekar.
+10.2+ 2019 Equity Incentive Plan.
+10.3+ 2019 Employee Stock Purchase Plan.
+10.4+ Executive Employment Offer Letter, dated June 25, 2018, by and between 89Bio Ltd. and Rohan Palekar.
 10.5+ Executive Employment Agreement, dated April 23, 2018, by and between 89Bio Ltd. and Ram Waisbourd.
 10.6+ Executive Employment Offer Letter, dated November 20, 2018, by and between 89Bio Ltd. and Hank Mansbach.
 10.7+ Executive Employment Offer Letter, dated February 28, 2019, by and between 89Bio Ltd. and Quoc Le-Nguyen.
-10.8+ Executive Employment Offer Letter, dated June 21, 2019, by and between 89Bio Ltd. and Ryan Martins.
+10.8+ Executive Employment Offer Letter, dated July 21, 2019, by and between 89Bio Ltd. and Ryan Martins.
 10.9+ Director Offer Letter, dated July 1, 2018, by and between 89Bio Ltd. and Michael Hayden.
-10.10+ Non-Employee Director Compensation Policy 10.11# Asset Transfer and License Agreement-FGF21 by and among 89Bio Ltd., ratiopharm GmbH, Teva Branded Pharmaceutical Products R&D, Inc. and Teva Pharmaceutical Industries Ltd, dated as of April 16, 2018.
+10.10+ Non-Employee Director Compensation Policy.
+10.11# Asset Transfer and License Agreement-FGF21 by and among 89Bio Ltd., ratiopharm GmbH, Teva Branded Pharmaceutical Products R&D, Inc. and Teva Pharmaceutical Industries Ltd, dated as of April 16, 2018.
 10.12# Reagent Supply and Technology Transfer Agreement by and between 89Bio Ltd. and Teva Biotech GmbH, dated as of April 16, 2018, as amended.
 10.13# Sublicense Agreement by and between 89Bio Ltd. and ratiopharm GmbH, dated as of April 16, 2018.
-10.14# Master Services Agreement by and between 89Bio Ltd. and Biotechpharma UAB, dated as of May 7, 2018, as amended (including scopes of work thereunder).
+10.14# Master Services Agreement by and between 89Bio Ltd. and Biotechpharma UAB, dated as of May 7, 2018, as amended.
 21.1 List of subsidiaries.
 23.1 Consent of Independent Registered Public Accounting Firm.
 23.2 Consent of Gibson, Dunn & Crutcher LLP (see Exhibit 5.1).

 24.1 Power of Attorney (see signature page hereto).

 To be filed by amendment.
+Previously filed.
 Indicates management contract or compensatory plan.

-Portions of the exhibit have been omitted for confidentiality purposes.
+Portions of the exhibit have been omitted for confidentiality purposes. #